Most Comfortable Dress Shoes for Men

 A folded tongue flap is comfortable and needs no time to break in.

-6) Safe colors: If you thought that the colors on this guide are boring, it’s because you’re right.
+6) Safe colors: If you think that the colors on this guide are boring, it’s because you’re right.
 Most workplaces with a formal dress code will frown on sneaker-type colors.
 So this is a ‘black and brown’ shoe guide.

 8) Additional features such as waterproofing: A water-repellent upper comes in handy during winter rains or spring showers.
 Wherever applicable, we’ll call that out in the product description.
 On this guide, only the Ecco City Tray Gore-Tex is waterproof.
 We have a separate guide for waterproof dress footwear.